MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/colors.md

 var accent = new Label      { Text = "Accent",     BackgroundColor = Color.Accent };
 ```

 These colors are shown on each platform below.
 Notice the final color - `Accent` - is a blue-ish color for iOS and Android; this value is defined by Xamarin.Forms.
-On Windows Phone the `Accent` shows as red *because that is the user-selected accent color for that device*; this value changes depending on the user's preferences.

  [![Color demo](colors-images/colors-sml.png "Color Demo")](colors-images/colors.png#lightbox "Color Demo")